Government Affairs

 Protecting and Promoting the American Dream of Homeownership

-The Government Affairs team partners with BIAW members to protect and promote the American dream of homeownership for Washington families.
+The External Affairs team partners with BIAW members to protect and promote the American dream of homeownership for Washington families.
 During the legislative session, we work to pass pro-housing and pro-business legislation and defeat efforts that drive up the cost of buying or remodeling a home.

 All year round, we represent you in state agency rulemaking and before the State Building Code Council, providing your perspectives to decision-makers and keeping you informed of new rules and regulations.